kera13th/DSAProjects/README.md

 ## Library Management System Database Documentation

 ### 1. Introduction
 This document provides an overview and documentation of the Library Management System (LMS) database.
-The LMS is designed to manage the library's collection of books, book Issuance, and related activities.
+The LMS is designed to manage the library's collection of books, patrons, book issuance, and related activities.

 ### 2. Database Schema